suffolklibraries/lgc/content/collections/events/storytelling-mama-g-1.md

     content:
       -
         type: text
-        text: "Join professional storyteller Dave Tong,\_The Yarnsmith of Norwich,\_for immersive historically themed stories for all the family.\_"
+        text: "Join\_Mama G for a storytime session for the whole family all about being who you want and loving who you are.\_"
       -
         type: hard_break
       -